Infrastructure resources study

-- Access (whether there are any impediments to gaining access to supply)
+- Whether there are any impediments to gaining access to supply.

-- Price (whether there is certainty that the price estimated will be the actual price further down a project and that price itself is not creating a barrier)
+- Whether there is certainty that the price estimated will be the actual price further down a project and that price itself is not creating a barrier.

-- Quality (whether materials of the necessary quality will be available, and if the quality can be assured)
+- Whether materials of the necessary quality will be available, and if the quality can be assured.

 - Aggregates and timber struggle to increase supply to match spikes in demand.